Working (and Playing) at Ski Resorts in Western Canada

 What are the perks of working at a ski resort?

 Aside from steady employment, a paycheque, and an opportunity to work in a mountain paradise, resort staff are also eligible for some delightful perks.
-Now, each individual organization has their own set of employee benefits, but season’s passes, discounts on rentals, repairs, food, and retail, award programs, staff appreciation parties, reciprocal resort privileges, and family/friend discount passes are all commonplace within the industry.
+Now, each individual organization has their own set of employee benefits, but some of the most common include: